mkinsey/digit-classifier/readme.md

 ## k-NN with PCA

 The approach using k-Nearest Neighbors is an effective classifier, but is too slow for everyday use.
 Principal component analysis can be used for dimensionality reduction by orthogonally transforming the data.
-The goal of PCA is to reduce the number of dimensions, while retaining as much varaiance as possible in the data set.
+The goal of PCA is to reduce the number of dimensions, while retaining as much variance as possible in the data set.

 The following sample demonstrates how to use PCA in conjunction with k-NN.
 First, we apply PCA to the training data set.
 We then project the original train and test data onto the first 150 principal components.
 This new data is then passed to the knn function.